AviatrixSystems/Docs/Solutions/build_zerotrust_cloud_network.rst

 - User access activities must be fully audited.
 Every user initiated TCP session in the cloud network must be logged for audit and inspection.

-`Aviatrix Enterprise OpenVPN Solution <http://docs.aviatrix.com/HowTos/openvpn_features.html>`_ is the strongest secure client solution in the marketplace built for the public cloud.
+`Aviatrix Enterprise OpenVPN® Solution <http://docs.aviatrix.com/HowTos/openvpn_features.html>`_ is the strongest secure client solution in the marketplace built for the public cloud.

 4. Summary
 ------------

 Zero Trust architecture is "Never trust, always verify", a critical component to enterprise cloud adoption success.
 Aviatrix provides a rich set of capabilities that enables you to build a Zero Trust network for the public cloud.

+OpenVPN is a registered trademark of OpenVPN Inc.

 .. |image2| image:: media/image5.png